AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 Model gives a simulation for 1000 cells.
 How to parameterise a model's spatial property?
 Assumptions:
 - For example, we assume transmissivity constant everywhere.
 Not very realistic
 - Transmissivity in every grid cell.
 Perfect, but impossible to measure.
 Depends on numerics
 - Pilot points: you know 2 representative points, define parameters based on that using interpolation.
+There are different methods of doing so, which again causes uncertainty.
+We typically use pilot points for GW modelling

+Parameterisation of a spatial property needs to be finite, and independent of numerics.

+---
+# Fitting to observations (model calibration)
+Calibration sets optimal values for the model parameters for a certain case study in an iterative process.
+Compare model output to observation, and change parameters until it performs good enough.
+We can do this manually or automatically.

+Manually: fit-by-eye